City of Deltona

 amendments to the Land Development Code and Comprehensive

 Plan.
-These updates are intended to protect environmentally sensitive
+These updates are intended to protect environmentally

-by the Commission.
-The current zoning in progress is set to expire on
+codes changes adopted by the Commission.
+The current zoning in

-July 27, 2025.
+progress is set to expire on July 27, 2025.

 Background: